-EDUC 460G Growth & Development of the Middle School Level Student & Practicum 3 credits EDUC 461G Middle School Curriculum and Methods & Practicum 3 credits EDUC 765 Literacy for Grades 5-8 & Practicum 3 credits
+EDUC 765 Literacy for Grades 5-8 3 credits EDUC 816 Growth & Development of the Middle School Level Student 2 credits EDUC 817 Middle School Curriculum and Methods 3 credits EDUC 818 Middle School Field Experience 1 credit

-In addition, coursework is required in TWO of the four content areas and will be determined through transcript analysis:
+In addition, coursework is required in TWO of these four content areas.
+Students must have at least 12 hours in each of two content areas as well as coursework in each sub-topic.
+Specific courses required will be determined through transcript analysis.